 Why were my gluten free biscuits flat?

 Once you have established that your baking powder is in date, the answer could be the butter.
-Butter is critical to rise and lift in scones, so if yours are flat, there is an issue with butter or lamination or both.
+Butter is critical to rise and lift in biscuits, so if yours are flat, there is an issue with butter or lamination or both.
 Was your butter cold?
 Did you work quickly and with a light touch?
 Were there noticeable chunks of butter in the finished dough, or did you rub too much butter in?
 Did you transfer the dough to the freezer if your butter started to warm?
 These are all things to consider and improve on next time.

 Another consideration is the temperature of your biscuits as they hit the oven and the temperature of your oven.
 Cold chunks of butter need to hit a hot oven to create lift.
 If your oven is just lukewarm, there’s every chance the butter will simply melt instead of pushing upward.
-Biscuits with empty pock marks in the sides and a sea of butter at the base of the dish are signs this has happened.
+Biscuits with empty pock marks in the sides and lots of melted butter at the base of the dish are signs this has happened.
 Give yourself the best possible chance by freezing the cut biscuits and thoroughly preheating the oven.

 Why did butter seep out of my biscuits?

 Firstly: a little bit of butter seepage can happen.
-The butter is adding texture, flavour and mouthfeel but also providing lift, so, as with croissants, some of it might seep out.
+The butter is adding texture, flavour and mouthfeel but also providing lift.
+So, as with croissants, some of it might seep out.
 Provided your biscuits are flaky and layered, this is nothing to worry about.

-This problem, and most biscuit problems, come down to the same answers as the above.
+This problem, and most biscuit problems, comes down to the same answers as the above.
 Make sure your lamination is right, you are using frozen butter of the appropriate size, and the oven is hot.
 These are critical aspects of biscuit making that will set you on the path of flaky and fluffy scones with oomph.

 Another thing?
 Check that you used good quality unsalted butter that was thoroughly chilled before the final bake.
 If you are still having trouble, try using the lesser 125g butter.